Amalia Küssner Coudert: Personal life

+The New York Times society page reported that the surprisingly "hasty wedding ... made quite a little stir", although the couple had known each other for more than four years at the time of their wedding and had been frequent companions at public events and social gatherings in New York.
+Coudert was born in 1875, which would make him eleven or twelve years younger than Küssner.

 Death and legacy

 Amalia Küssner duPont Coudert died of a "lung ailment" at Montreux, Switzerland, in May 1932.
 Examples of her miniature portraits are in the collections of the Swope Art Museum in Terre Haute, Indiana, and the Cincinnati Art Museum in Cincinnati, Ohio.

 In addition to her paintings, Küssner Coudert is remembered for a 1906 article she wrote for Century Magazine about her experience painting Czar Nicholas II and Czarina Alexandra of Russia in March 1899.
 In "The Human Side of the Tsar," the artist describes in significant detail the royal lodgings, her interactions with the royal family and staff, and the process of painting their portraits, providing a rare glimpse into the personal lives of the family.
 She also relayed that the royal family referred to each other as "Emperor" and "Empress" and spoke English in the home.